stephenjohnlimb/boot/K8s.md

 includes monitoring and owning the running service.
 Then you're going to have lots of these services and will need to have somewhere to deploy them.

+Also as a developer, you may need to lots of addition 'stuff' running so that you can actually try your code out.
+The more you need to have running, the more likely you will need some form of container to put it all in.

 This only really works well **at scale**.
 So the main benefit is not always that the live deployment of a containerized application scales (which it does); but that the development process can scale.